Cary Joji Fukunaga

 Cary Joji Fukunaga (born July 10, 1977) is an American filmmaker.
-A director of TV and film, he first came to wide prominence by directing the first season of the HBO series True Detective (2014).
-He is known for directing critically acclaimed films such as the thriller Sin nombre (2009), the period drama Jane Eyre (2011), the war drama Beasts of No Nation (2015) and the 25th James Bond film, No Time to Die (2021).
-He also co-wrote the Stephen King adaptation It (2017).

-He won the Primetime Emmy Award for Outstanding Directing for a Drama Series, as the director and executive producer of True Detective.
-He also directed and executive produced the Netflix limited series Maniac (2018), and executive produced and directed several episodes of the Apple TV+ miniseries Masters of the Air (2024).
+He first attracted attention and acclaim for directing the first season of the HBO series True Detective in 2014, for which he won the Primetime Emmy Award for Outstanding Directing for a Drama Series.
+His feature films include the thriller Sin nombre (2009), the period drama Jane Eyre (2011), the war drama Beasts of No Nation (2015), and the 25th James Bond film, No Time to Die (2021).
+Fukunaga also co-wrote the Stephen King horror film adaptation It (2017).
+He directed and executive produced the Netflix limited series Maniac (2018) and executive produced and directed several episodes of the Apple TV+ miniseries Masters of the Air (2024).

 Early life

 Fukunaga was born on July 10, 1977 in Oakland, California.
 His father, Anthony Shuzo Fukunaga, was a third-generation Japanese American, born in an internment camp during World War II.
 His mother, Gretchen May Grufman, is Swedish-American and worked as a dental hygienist, and later as a college history instructor and university assistant professor of history.
 Fukunaga inherited his interest in history from her.
 His parents eventually divorced.
 His family often relocated within the San Francisco Bay Area, moving to Berkeley, Albany, Vallejo, Benicia, Sebastopol and back to Oakland.

 Fukunaga attended Analy High School.
 He graduated from the University of California, Santa Cruz with a Bachelor of Arts in history in 1999 and attended the Grenoble Institute of Political Studies, where he studied geopolitics and international law.

 Fukunaga had originally wanted to be a professional snowboarder, but switched to filmmaking in his mid-twenties.
 He got his start as a camera intern and later applied to film school.
 He enrolled in the New York University Tisch School of the Arts Graduate Film Program.